university-of-york/uoy-design-patterns/src/pages/101-grid.md

 ### Responsive override classes

 As mentioned above, you can override the default response of the grid items by giving them an `@` class.
 So the following grid items would usually go from being a 33.333% wide at medium size to 100% width at small size, but the `.o-grid__box--third@small` class means they will stay a third wide even at small screen sizes.
+You can also specify an `@print` variation that only affects print layouts.

 <script>
 component("grid", { "atoms":[